maxbader/EasyBankCVS/README.md

 2. prefix and bcode
    The bcode is found in the string of the column called description.
    The bcode is composed of to upper case letters followed by a / and nine digits.
    The prefix and bcode can be emtpy

 The output file should be the input, but each row has the new column values attached.
-The default arguemtns should be header.csv and filtered.csv
+The default arguments should be header.csv and filtered.csv Please define the Regular expressions as global strings

 ```
 ### freefinance_csv
 The code was generated using the LLM ChatGPT with the following prompt:
 ```
-I would like to create a Python script that reads a CSV file encoded in UTF-8 with a header row and generates a new output file.
+Now I like to create a Python script that reads a CSV file encoded in UTF-8 with a header row and generates a new output file.
 The input and output filenames should be passed as arguments to the script.

 The output file should contain only specific columns, and some of them should be renamed as follows: